Medical Laboratory Technology

 • MultiCare: Rockwood Clinic, Deaconess Hospital, Valley Hospital, Spokane, Washington

-Satisfactory completion of the clinical internship is a program requirement and is offered to those students who have satisfactorily completed all prior MLT course work with a grade of C+ or better.
+Satisfactory completion of the clinical internship is a program requirement and is offered to those students who have satisfactorily completed all prior MLT course work.
 While every attempt is made to place a student at a local or desired clinical location, all students must be prepared to travel to regional sites that may be outside of Northern Idaho.
 Note: Transportation costs, cost of living accommodations, and any clinical site-specific requirements or costs are the responsibility of the students.

 The clinical internship is 360 hours in length.
 Site staffing and lab routine/workload may vary by site.
 The program director, student, and clinical site will work out mutually acceptable times.